Watch the full video

 Physical features and human uses of deserts

-This Geography scheme of work video helps teachers guide pupils through an exploration of the physical geography and human uses of desert environments, using the Mojave Desert as a case study.
-Spread across two lessons, pupils will build an understanding of the unique landscapes found in deserts and the various ways in which these environments are inhabited and utilised.
+In this Geography video, teachers are supported in guiding the children through an exploration of the physical geography and human uses of desert environments, using the Mojave Desert as a case study.
+Across two lessons, the children develop an understanding of the unique landscapes found in deserts and the different ways these environments are inhabited and used.

-The video introduces iconic physical features such as sand dunes, mushroom (pedestal) rocks, mesas, natural arches, salt flats, and the varied desert terrain—sandy, salty, and rocky—found in the Mojave.
-These features are explained through the lens of erosion, evaporation, and sediment movement.
-Teachers are then supported in helping pupils explore the human dimension of desert life, including how deserts like the Mojave support recreation (quad biking, rock climbing), tourism (Death Valley and Joshua Tree), settlement (from villages to cities like Las Vegas), and infrastructure (roads, schools, airstrips and ghost towns such as Rhyolite).
+The video introduces iconic physical features such as sand dunes, mushroom rocks, mesas, natural arches, salt flats and the varied desert terrain found in the Mojave.
+These features are explained through erosion, evaporation and sediment movement.
+Teachers are supported in helping the children explore how deserts support recreation, tourism, settlement and infrastructure, from ghost towns to modern cities.

-See more of our Year 5 and Year 6 Geography scheme of work.
+See more of our Key stage 2 Geography scheme of work.